Lyrical Ballads: Volume II

 For the 1800 edition Wordsworth added the poems that make up Volume II.
-The poem The Convict (Wordsworth) was in the 1798 edition, but Wordsworth omitted it from the 1800 edition, replacing it with Coleridge's "Love".
+The poem The Convict (Wordsworth) was in the 1798 edition, but Wordsworth omitted it from the 1800 edition due to its politically controversial subject matter, which reflected his opposition to the death penalty and harsh prison conditions.
+Wordsworth replaced "The Convict" with Coleridge's "Love".
 Lewti or the Circassian Love-chaunt (Coleridge) exists in some 1798 editions in place of The Convict.

 In the 1798 edition the poems later printed as "Lines Written When Sailing in a Boat at Evening" and "Lines Written Near Richmond, Upon the Thames" form a single poem, "Lines Written Near Richmond, Upon the Thames, at Evening".